mohsenfaraj/portfolio/README.md

 ### Content

 All portfolio content is dynamically managed through the `/data` folder.
-Modify the JSON files in that folder to update sections like "About Me", "Skills", and "Experience".
+Modify the yaml files in that folder to update sections like "About Me", "Skills", and "Experience".

 For example, to update the skills section: